iamseth/oracledb_exporter/README.md

 oracledb_test_value_2 2
 ```

+You can find [here](./custom-metrics-example/custom-metrics.toml) a working example of custom metrics for slow queries, big queries and top 100 tables.

 # Customize metrics in a docker image

 If you run the exporter as a docker image and want to customize the metrics, you can use the following example: